 1. Your thermostat must be set to “auto.”

 You need your system to shut off once your home reaches your desired temperature.
 If your system is set to “on,” rather than “auto,” then it won’t shut off.

 2. Wait until your system is done with its current cycle.

 Whether it’s your heater or air conditioner, don’t switch between systems until that one that’s currently running ends its present cycle.
 Once it stops running, set your thermostat to “off.”
 After that, give your HVAC system five minutes or more before switching from heat to AC, or vice versa.

 3. Don’t try to rush the process.

 Don’t be tempted to turn your thermostat up or down to an extreme temperature.
 This won’t help your system warm or cool your home any faster.
 In fact, this will just cause the system to run for much longer than necessary, giving it unnecessary wear and tear and causing it to use extra energy.

 Instead, only adjust your thermostat by a few degrees at a time.
 This will allow your system to “catch up” without overworking itself or running up your energy bill.
 If you’re looking to save some extra money, the Dept. of Energy recommends keeping your thermostat at 68°F during winter while you’re awake at home and lower while you’re away or sleeping.
 During summer, the recommended temperature is 78°F while you’re at home and higher while you’re away.

-When you need heating or air conditioning in the greater Atlanta area or in western North Carolina, turn to the experts at Premier Indoor Comfort Systems, LLC.
+When you need heating or air conditioning in Alpharetta, Atlanta or the greater Atlanta area, turn to the experts at Premier Indoor Comfort Systems, LLC.
 Call (770) 749-7667 now or contact us online!